-To fabricate the microelectrode devices, photomasks were created using the Heidelberg Mask Writer - DWL2000, and used with the ABM contact aligner to pattern photoresist that was spun onto a fused silica wafer.
-A first layer of gold contact pad was patterned following the developing of SPR220 3.0 photoresist and the deposition of Au thin film.
+To fabricate the microelectrode devices, photomasks were created using the Heidelberg DWL2000 Mask writer and used with the ABM Contact Aligner to pattern photoresist that was spun onto a fused silica wafer.
+A first layer of gold contact pad was patterned following the developing of S1813 photoresist and the deposition of Au thin film.
 A thin layer of SiO2 insulating layer is then deposited directly on top of the Au contact pad using Oxford PECVD.

-Electrode area was then patterned on SiO_2 following the spin-coating and developing of the second layer of photoresist.
-PT-740 etched was then used to etch the exposed SiO_2 until Au contact pad has been exposed.
-A conductive polymer, PEDOT:PSS was then spun over the fused silica wafer followed by the deposition of a germanium (Ge) hard mask (odd-hour evaporator).
-A third layer of photolithography was performed on a layer of negative photoresist spun on top of Ge, where all resists above Ge at areas outside active electrode surface have been developed.
+Electrode area was then patterned on SiO2 following the spin-coating and developing of the second layer of photoresist.
+PT-740 etched was then used to etch the exposed SiO2 until Au contact pad has been exposed.
+A conductive polymer, PEDOT:PSS was then spun over the fused silica wafer followed by the deposition of a Germanium hard mask (odd hour e-beam evaporator).
+A third layer of photolithography was performed on a layer of negative photoresist (nLOF 2020) spun on top of Ge, where all resists above Ge at areas except active electrode surface were developed.
 Unprotected Ge and PEDOT:PSS underneath were then etched using PT-740.
 Ge on top of active electrode area was then etched in water bath overnight.

-Once the microelectrode device was fabricated, a PDMS well was stamped directly on top to create a reservoir for SLB self-assembling and allow EIS measurement.
+Once the microelectrode device was fabricated, a PDMS well was stamped directly on top to create a reservoir for SLB self-assembling and allow following EIS measurement.